P

 Male Pileated Woodpecker in Flight

-Pileated woodpeckers got their name from the red crest on its head that resembles a popular hat.
+Pileated woodpeckers got their name from the red crest on their heads that resembles a popular hat.

 “Pileated” is derived from the Latin word “pileus,” which refers to a brimless, cone-shaped hat popular in Ancient Greece and Ancient Rome.
 The red crest atop the bird’s head resembles such a cap.